richie0866/Rostruct/docs/getting-started/basic-usage.md

 	```

 ## [Deploy](../reference/functions.md#deploy) scripts

 Deploying a project builds it and then executes every `LocalScript` on a deferred thread.
-It also adds an additional field to the `BuildResult` object: `RuntimeWorker`, a Promise which resolves with every LocalScript in your project after they finish executing.
+It also adds a field to the `BuildResult` object: `RuntimeWorker`, a Promise that resolves with every LocalScript in your project after each execution job is complete.

 !!! info
 	`RuntimeWorker` will automatically time out after 30 seconds of suspended execution; Avoid making a script take too long to execute!